mi-doc/emarket/README.md

 ## General info
 Minimalistic online tablet store.
-Provides most basic functionality for customers and staff.
+Provides the most basic functionality for customers and staff.
 This is a training project.

 Deployed version: http://emarket-store.ru